Trending Topics

 2. No school traffic

 As a guy whose sole purpose is to write tickets, less traffic makes it more challenging.
-It takes me a whole extra couple hours of work to hit my personal daily goal!
+It takes me a whole extra couple of hours of work to hit my personal daily goal!

 3. Beat cops